Focus On Your Muscles Not The Numbers

 - Do not lock out and rest at the end point during pushing movements

-- Do not alter your body position or movement to shift some of the resistance to other muscles or reduce it
+- Do not alter your body position or movement to reduce the resistance or shift some of it to other muscles

 - Do not avoid or rush through harder portions of the range of motion, “mine” them